Skip to main content

 #Essential Local Phrases

-Delicious Shiok Singlish
+Delicious Shiok

-Iced coffee Kopi peng Hokkien
+Iced coffee at a hawker stall Kopi peng (Hokkien)

-Spicy Pedas Malay
+Spicy Pedas (Malay)

 #Packing List

-• Compact umbrella
+• Compact umbrella for the inevitable afternoon thunderstorm

-• N95 mask (in case of haze)
+• N95 mask in case of haze

-• Reusable water bottle
+• Reusable water bottle (Singapore tap is excellent and free at fountains)

-• Smart-casual outfit for rooftop bars
+• Smart-casual outfit for rooftop bars (most decline shorts in the evening)

-• Light jumper for mall air-conditioning
+• Light jumper for aggressive mall and MRT air-conditioning

 #Backup Plans

-If haze rises (PSI 100+): Marina Bay Sands Shoppes, ArtScience Museum, ION Orchard, VivoCity, Suntec City, and Jewel Changi are sprawling air-conditioned complexes with cinemas, restaurants, and shopping.
+Marina Bay Sands Shoppes, Jewel Changi (the indoor rainforest), ION Orchard, VivoCity, and Suntec City are sprawling air-conditioned complexes with cinemas, restaurants, and hours of shopping.

 #Budget & Costs